enparadigm/sharpsell-documentations/docs/platform/iOS/adding-sharpsell-sdk-ios.md

 ### 1. Add the Sharpsell Swift Package

-1. Add Sharpsell package [URL](https://github.com/enparadigm/SharpsellCore.git) as package dependency in you parent app.
+1. Add Sharpsell package [URL](https://github.com/enparadigm/SharpsellCore.git) as a package dependency in your parent app.
-   For e.g - Attached the sample screenshot for your refrence (version may changes, contact sharpsell team for the latest version)
+   For e.g - Attached the sample screenshot for your reference (the version may changes, contact sharpsell team for the latest version)

    ```swift title="Sharpsell SDK swift package URL"
    https://github.com/enparadigm/SharpsellCore.git